Seafood is not only tasty, it is very healthy

 ✔️Sustain our food safety culture

-The product development department is located at the Group’s headquarters in Bergen.
+The product development department is located at the Group’s Headquarter in Bergen.
 The “One Lerøy product development team” works through the entire value chain, from the raw materials to finished products in stores.

 Every year, a variety of products are developed in different product groups adapted to different segments.
 The department cooperates with production and sales to achieve the requested products.

 The Group's products are frequently nominated for prizes in various media/ innovation areas, and have won several awards.
-The Group has sustained its positive trend within product development in 2019, with the launch of a number of innovative products and new product types, mainly within freshly packaged fish.
+The Group has sustained its positive trend within product development in previous years, with the launch of a number of innovative products and new product types, mainly within freshly packaged fish.

 The Group also continues to develop its “fish-cut” concept in many parts of Europe.
 These processing units follow a target-driven and efficient strategy, focusing on freshness, a high level of service and proximity to end customer.